austindowney/Academic-CV-with-BibTeX/README.md

+Note: With the new release of fontawesome5 (https://ctan.org/pkg/fontawesome5?lang=en) it messed up the modernCV icons so as of now, this build does not work with icons installed on the most recent MikTeX intsall.
+You can remove icons to make it work as needed.

 # Academic-CV-with-BibTeX
 Development of an Academic CV developed around BibTeX which allows for the listing of all publication on the CV from a single .bib file.